aiven/devportal/docs/platform/howto/saml/setup-saml-fusionauth.rst

 #.
 On the **API Keys** page, find your new key and click on the value in the **Key** column.

 #.
 Copy the whole key.
-You’ll use this for the script.
+You'll use this for the script.

    .. image:: /images/platform/howto/saml/fusionauth/grab-api-key.png
       :alt: Grabbing API Key.